© Crown copyright 2019

 Parallel imports are goods produced genuinely under protection of a trademark, patent, or copyright, placed into circulation in one market, and then imported into a second market without the authorisation of the local owner of the intellectual property right.

-EU exit does not mean that parallel imports of medicines will cease.
+Brexit does not mean that parallel imports of medicines will cease.
 Under the TRIPS agreement - the Agreement on Trade-Related Aspects of Intellectual Property Rights, an international legal agreement which governs international rules around intellectual property and trade - countries may choose their own exhaustion regime (for products that have been sold by an intellectual property owner) which means they can determine whether or not to allow parallel imports.

-If there’s ‘no deal’, the UK will unilaterally align to the EU/EEA exhaustion regime from Exit day to provide continuity in the immediate term for businesses and consumers and ensure that parallel imports of goods, such as pharmaceuticals, can continue from the EU/EEA.
+If there’s ‘no deal’, the UK will unilaterally align to the EU/EEA exhaustion regime from exit day to provide continuity in the immediate term for businesses and consumers and ensure that parallel imports of goods, such as pharmaceuticals, can continue from the EU/EEA.

 We’re currently considering all options for how the exhaustion regime should operate after this temporary fix.
 Any substantial changes to the exhaustion regime will occur only after a full research programme and consultation.